 Dealing with Horse Worms, worming and de-wormers …

-All you need to know for your horses worming programme.
+All you need to know to put together your horses worming programme and to deal with eauine parasites.

-If you have a difficult horse, prone to horse worms then and always use a good Horse worming programme.
+If you have a difficult horse, prone to horse worms always use a good Horse worming programme.

 Treat horse worms and intestinal parasites by always using a de-worming programme that includes a wide range of commercial de-wormers.